luvy09/hive_assignment/README.md

-1. link for dataset used in this assignment sales_order_data.csv  -> https://github.com/shashank-mishra219/Hive-Class/blob/main/sales_order_data.csv
+1. dataset used in this assignment  ->sales_order_data.csv

-2. Store raw data into hdfs location
+2. command to Store raw data into hdfs location

-3. Create a internal hive table "sales_order_csv" which will store csv data sales_order_csv .. make sure to skip header row while creating table
+3. command to Create a internal hive table "sales_order_csv" which will store csv data sales_order_csv .. make sure to skip header row while creating table

-4. Load data from hdfs path into "sales_order_csv"
+4. command to Load data from hdfs path into "sales_order_csv"

-5. Create an internal hive table which will store data in ORC format "sales_order_orc"
+5. command to Create an internal hive table which will store data in ORC format "sales_order_orc"

-6. Load data from "sales_order_csv" into "sales_order_orc"
+6. command to Load data from "sales_order_csv" into "sales_order_orc"

-Perform below menioned queries on "sales_order_orc" table :
+commands to Perform below menioned queries on "sales_order_orc" table :

 a.
 Calculatye total sales per year
 b.
 Find a product for which maximum orders were placed